angular-university/angular-ebook/README.md

 I hope this gives you a better idea of the goal of this book will be : more than covering a feature or concept, the goal of the book is to help understand not only the concept / feature, but also what are the common use cases, when should we use it and why, and what are the advantages.

-# How to get this Ebook ?
+# How to get this Guide ?
 By signing up for free to the Angular University, you can download the ebook and get also access to the [Angular For Beginners Video Course 2+ Hours](https://angular-university.io/course/getting-started-with-angular2).